ingafter60/mysql_restaurant/README.md

 	> create human readabe word using class Meta

 	> displaying name as name, NOT as an object in admin panel

+## 4. Adding Slug in Meals

+	> import slugify to the model

+	> add slug to the Meals model

+	> add slug def to the model